 At this point, you can cover the pork and place it in the fridge overnight, or until you're ready to start cooking.

-6 Cook the pork: Place the lid on the slow cooker.
-Cook for 8 to 10 hours – the longer the better.
+Place the lid on the slow cooker.
+Cook for 8 to 10 hours on LOW – the longer the better.